notthetup/nodeboats-material/getting-started.md

 The L293 Motor Driver is controlled using [Pulse Width Modulation](http://en.wikipedia.org/wiki/Pulse-width_modulation) from the SparkCore.
 This technique allows us to modulate the power provided to the L293 Motor Driver, and hence control the speed of the motor.
 Only a few pins on the SparkCore are able to output PWM signals (D0, D1, A0, A1, A4, A5, A6, A7).

-For starters, lets wire up a L293 Motor Driver with LEDs instead of motors to check of our circuit works.
+For starters, lets wire up a L293 Motor Driver with LEDs instead of motors to check if our circuit works.

 1. Follow the schematic below and wire it up accordingly with LEDs instead of motors.